lud77/Factorize/README.md

 - [ ] Make connections require coordinates rather than elements, so that the logic can be made more flexible
 - [ ] Right clicking on the workarea opens Panel search
-- [ ] Expose signal of endpoint throught color
 - [ ] Pulling a connection from an endpoint to the workarea opens Panel search
     - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
     - [ ] Panel search is constrained by signal and type of the initial endpoint
 - [ ] Make endpoint section in the panels collapsible
 - [ ] Task menu item to collapse a panel completely
+- [ ] Setting default values for primitive endpoints inline
+- [ ] Make selected panels get closer or father away by rolling the scroller
+- [x] Expose signal of endpoint throught color
 - [x] Introduce white halo around focused panel
 - [x] Lock children (and/or Lock parents?) of a panel OR lock selected panels so they always move together
 - [x] Unlock a panel that had been locked with others
 - [x] Expose type of endpoint throught symbols/letters
 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker
-- [ ] Setting default values for primitive endpoints
-- [ ] Make selected panels get closer or father away by rolling the scroller

 --- Bugs / Performance